archival-0x/ghostpass/README.md

 ghostpass close
     - Closes ghostpass session, if any is opened
+    - Changes should be STASHED to original session to save

 ghostpass add <field>
     - Adds a new secret associated with <field> to current session